-- 33.1 Early help means providing support as soon as a problem emerges at any point in a child's life.
+33.1 Early help means providing support as soon as a problem emerges at any point in a child's life.
 Any pupil may benefit from Early Help, but staff will be particularly alert to those very vulnerable pupils identified in para 9.5.
-The school's approach to Early Help will be shared through the offer of Early Help published on the school's website. - 33.2 All staff will be made aware of the local early help process and understand their role within it.
+The school's approach to Early Help will be shared through the offer of Early Help published on the school's website.

+33.2 All staff will be made aware of the local early help process and understand their role within it.

-34. Allegations Against Staff including supply staff, volunteers and contractors
+34. Allegations against staff including supply staff, volunteers and contractors

-- 34.1.
-This School will ensure that when any allegation is made that would indicate that a member of staff, supply teacher, volunteers or contractor has: - Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she may pose a risk or harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children;
+34.1.
+This school will ensure that when any allegation is made that would indicate that a member of staff, supply teacher, volunteers or contractor has:

+- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she may pose a risk or harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children;

-Examples of behaviour could include but are not limited to:
+Examples of behaviour could include but are not limited to :

-• being over friendly with children,
+- being over friendly with children,

-- having favourites, - taking photographs of children on their mobile phone, contrary to school policy, - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or, - humiliating pupils.
+- having favourites,

+- taking photographs of children on their mobile phone, contrary to school policy,

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or,

+- humiliating pupils.

 The Trust's policy for managing allegations will be followed in line with statutory guidance from KCSIE.
-Low Level concerns will be sent to the Head Teacher for a decision on whether or not this is a low level and whether or not this should be shared with the LADO and the CEO.
-All allegations low level or not should be recorded carefully using the schools' own systems, including any actions that need to be taken.
-The Head Teacher should also decide how and when to speak to the member of staff.
+Low Level concerns will be sent to the headteacher for a decision on whether or not this is a low level and whether or not this should be shared with the LADO and the DCEO.
+All allegations whether low level or not should be recorded carefully using the schools' own systems, including any actions that need to be taken.
+The headteacher should also decide how and when to speak to the member of staff.
+The headteacher will then ensure that an investigation is undertaken so that due process is followed.
+This will be recorded and stored securely using the school's agreed systems.